bkdotcom/debug-wamp-client/readme.md

-PHPDebugConsole WAMP Plugin Client
+PHPDebugConsole WAMP Plugin/Client
 ===============

 Debug your PHP applications (both web and console) in realtime.

 Debug/log information is sent completely "out-of-bounds" via websockets.
-Since log data isn't sent in the message body or headers of your application, we can debug any request method (including ajax and console application) without affecting the output.
+Since log data isn't sent in the message body or headers of your application, we can debug any request method (including ajax and console application) without affecting the application's output.

 All [PHPDebugConsole](https://github.com/bkdotcom/PHPDebugConsole) methods are supported.